pazitschrecker/RisingTemp_hw1/README.md

 # Creative Embedded Systems: Module 1 (Generative Art)

 This project contains a processing script and a python script and is meant to be run on a Raspberry Pi with an LED ring module connected.
+The generated art is meant to mimic ice melting as water levels rise, both of which relate to global warming.
+A video of the generative art can be viewed on YouTube: https://www.youtube.com/watch?v=bYVhDSd7Jqo&feature=youtu.be

 # Dependencies
 This project requires Processing to run.
 You can download this by copying and pasting the following command into the terminal: